SpenserKao/Employee-Data-Navigation/README.md

 AS long as local machine already got nodeJS installed, http-server's setup at local machine allows point-to-point test to be conducted locally without having to host the application remotedly.
 Follow the instructions excerpted from [2]

+We need a standalone Command Propmt windows, then,
 _cd (to where the application is extracted and installed)_ <br/>
 _npm install serve -g_ <br/>
 _serve_

-Once it is done, we can hit the application page through URL localhost5000 or IPaddress:5000
+Once it is done, we can hit the application page through URL localhost5000 or IPaddress:5000 NB Pressing Ctl=C will stop theserver, while _serve_ is to restart it again.

 ## Technologies in use
 ### AngularJS